Circles of Participation in a Community of Practice

 Communities as Interconnected Ecosystems

 Great communities don’t exist in isolation—they’re part of larger ecosystems of interconnected groups.
 This perspective is supported by social identity complexity, which recognizes the value of overlapping identities and networks and bridging social capital in which overlapping social identities through multiple group memberships connect diverse groups and promote exchanges of ideas, fostering innovation and resilience.
 At CanAdapt, we encourage our members to engage across different communities, creating a web of support and collaboration that amplifies their impact.
+You might join CanAdapt to connect with peers working on climate adaptation in the energy sector while participating in a community focused on ecosystem health.
+These overlapping communities strengthen one another by sharing knowledge, resources, and energy, creating a ripple effect of positive change.

 Recommendations for Building Great Communities of Practice

-Here’s what we’ve learned about creating communities that are welcoming, useful, and action-oriented:
+So here's some practical things we've learned about creating communities that are welcoming, useful, and action-oriented:

 1. Focus on Connection at the Core: Cultivate a welcoming and joyful environment at the heart of the community.
 Think of it like hosting a great party—create a space where people feel valued, included, and excited to engage.
 Set up high contact spaces like a Signal or WhatsApp group and have lots of time together.
 Become close friends.